-The cluster seeks proposals that employ systems and/or synthetic biology to ask exciting questions in the molecular and cellular biosciences.
+The Systems and Synthetic Biology (SSB) cluster seeks proposals that use systems and/or synthetic biology to understand molecular and cellular mechanisms in established, new, or emerging model systems.
 It supports proposals that test and generate hypotheses about biological systems and that advance systems or synthetic biology as disciplines.
-A high priority is research that reveal fundamental rules governing complex behavior and emergent properties.
-The cluster welcomes proposals that synergistically combine experimental investigations with computational approaches or mathematical modeling.
+A high priority is given to research that reveals fundamental rules governing complex behavior and emergent properties.
+The cluster also welcomes proposals that synergistically combine experimental investigations with computational approaches or mathematical modeling.

-- Molecular events that drive the assembly, function, and emergent properties of natural and synthetic microbial communities;
+- Molecular to system-wide events that drive the assembly, function, and emergent properties of natural and synthetic microbial communities;

-- Novel types of biological information storage and transfer;
+- Biological information storage and processing;